 Overview of Dexmethylphenidate AbuseMedications can be effective when they are used properly, but some can be addictive and dangerous when misused.
 Fortunately, most Americans take their medications responsibly and addiction to prescription drugs is rare.
 However, in 2003, approximately 15 million Americans reported using a prescription drug for non-medical reasons at least once during the year.

-).
+Dexmethylphenidate hydrochloride (Focalin®) is a prescription medication used for the treatment of attention deficit hyperactivity disorder (ADHD).
 As a stimulant, dexmethylphenidate can be habit-forming when used in doses higher than the recommended dosage or for extended periods of time.
 It is also often abused.
 Stimulants, such as dexmethylphenidate, are also known as uppers and beanies, among other names.